alleveenstra/mapproxy/README.md

-# Docker container with Mapproxy and Mapnik on apache2
+# Docker container with Mapproxy on apache2

 This container runs Apache 2 with Mapproxy configured to working together.
 It requires pre-rendered tiles.